The Bankrate promise

-- If you live in California – In California, all property obtained during a marriage is considered communal, and therefore would qualify to be split evenly during divorce proceedings.
+In California, all property obtained during a marriage is considered communal, and therefore would qualify to be split evenly during divorce proceedings.
 However, a California appeals court ruled in 2018 that interspousal transfer deeds contained the necessary language to “transmute” property from communal to individual.
 Basically, the state upheld the validity of interspousal transfer deeds, and agreed that they effectively transfer the title of a property.

 Interspousal transfer deed vs. quitclaim deed

 The main difference between an interspousal transfer deed and a quitclaim deed is that, when using a quitclaim, the spouse who is giving up their interest in the shared property may still be liable for the mortgage or other debts associated with the property.

 An interspousal transfer gives full interest in the property to the transferee, whereas a quitclaim leaves the transferer still liable for any obligations related to the property, even though the transferer no longer has a residential interest in it.

 As with any legal documentation, it’s best to consult with an attorney to draw up an interspousal transfer deed.
 If you’re in divorce proceedings, you likely already have access to one.

 However, you can find interspousal transfer deed templates online, as well.
 If you choose to create one yourself, know that an interspousal transfer deed must be completed in writing and must list the spouses involved in the transfer.
 The document must also identify the property being transferred by address, be signed before a notary and be recorded in local government offices in the county where the property is located.

 Keep in mind, though, that not all jurisdictions recognize interspousal transfer deeds, and rules vary by location.
 It’s still strongly recommended to enlist an attorney for help.